Opportunities to write the Mathematics Proficiency Test in 2021

 The regulations governing the requirements for successful completion of the MPT have been modified.
 Ontario faculty of education TCs who complete their application on or after March 31, 2020, can be certified by the OCT with the condition that they successfully complete the Math Proficiency Test by August 31, 2021.
 If you have already successfully passed the MPT will not have this condition applied.
-Learn more here: https://www.oct.ca/public/media/announcements/covid-19-news-and-resources
+Ontario applicants who are required to pass the Mathematics Proficiency Test to become certified on or after September 1, 2021, are required to pass the test before they can become certified.
+Learn more here:

 Remember, the MPT is not a requirement for graduation.